temporal-sa/temporal-infra-provisioning-demo/README.md

 ## TODO

 - Clear TODOs, more comments all over, no prints, linting, final README
-- Failure conditions
+- Failure conditions on apply?
+Rollback?
+Retries?
 - SDK metrics / Grafana integration
 - UI
-- Workflow diagram
 - Ephemeral Infrastructure w/ keepalives on the TTL
-- Codec Server (sharing a TCLD api key)
+- Data converter and Codec Server (sharing a TCLD api key)
+- Clean out unused imports (use keys for custom attributes)
+- Bubble up stack traces
+- Fail w/ no T Cloud API key

 ## Ideas

 - Public Module Registry
+- Have a flag that requires approval of any plan?
 - Get certs for the runs from a local Vault instance?
 Generate with TF?
 - CDK TF Python?
 - Use local activities for terraform stuff and normal activities for API checks?